Unforgettable Week in Portugal (Santarem and Sesimbra)

 Finding this place wasn’t that pretty as I thought, we parked the car nearby and walked for 10-15 minutes and at last we are here in this spectacular landscape site, after an hour of driving this wonderful place welcomed us.

-It has its own unique and incredible charm that you’ll feel relax and want to go to tak a nap. the site is originally an old castle and now turned into a garden.
+It has its own unique and incredible charm that you’ll feel relax and want to go to take a nap. the site is originally an old castle and now turned into a garden.

-The scenery of Porta do Sol have really captured my heart, blue sky, perfect forms of clouds, sunny, the weather (not hot nor cold), its refreshing wind.
+The scenery of Porta do Sol has really captured my heart, blue sky, perfect forms of clouds, sunny, the weather (not hot nor cold), its refreshing wind.

 The view and the peaceful place itself makes you wanna stay.
 I don’t even want to leave this place but I must continue the adventure and not waste time, now going to the other side of the bridge is my target.

-On the road we struggled a lot with the horrible weather waiting us after leaving Santarem the weather changed as quick as a the wind.
+On the road, we struggled a lot with the horrible weather waiting for us after leaving Santarem the weather changed as quick as a wind.

-The sky turned into a black and grey like colors and some wild thunder and lighting afterwards and then heavy rains, do you think I’m happy ?
+The sky turned into a black and grey like colors and some wild thunder and lighting afterward and then heavy rains, do you think I’m happy?

-Yeah! still I am but with a lot of deceptions but anyways forget about it I slept the whole time. from the moment I woke up we’re almost at the site and it wasnt raining no more.
-I saw the sun and I was happy again, keep telling my self to cheer up cause there’s more worst than this.
+Yeah! still, I am but with a lot of deceptions but anyways forget about it I slept the whole time. from the moment I woke up, we’re almost at the site and it wasn’t raining anymore.
+I saw the sun and I was happy again, keep telling my self to cheer up cause there’s more worst than this

-Watching the site it was pretty especially with the sun’s presence my conclusion of the day might probably change, arriving at the hill-top you will see the Church and the Santuary.
+Watching the site it was pretty especially with the sun’s presence my conclusion of the day might probably change, arriving at the hill-top you will see the Church and the sanctuary.

 There were a lot of people as well a lot of cars parked side of the road and tourist busses all over.
-It didn’t actually surprised me to see this people cause Cape Espichel has made top 1 on tripadvisor years earlier, this site is one of the most researched and hot topic.
+It didn’t actually surprise me to see these people cause Cape Espichel has made top 1 on TripAdvisor years earlier, this site is one of the most researched and hot topics.

 Continuing the road you’ll see the view of the southwest coast.